Professional Indemnity Insurance

 The insurance is designed to meet the costs of the action taken to include any damages awarded by a court and legal costs.
 Legal costs incurred may either be for challenging the action against you or simply completing the necessary judicial paperwork.

-It's essentially designed for professionals who provide advice to other businesses or individuals.
+This indemnity insurance primarily helps people in professional occupations that provide advice to other businesses or individuals.
 In the era of "no win no fee" lawyers, there are many more cases being taken on for even the slightest potential judgment against companies.

 You can get a free professional indemnity quote online in a matter of minutes to see how much it's going to cost you.

-Examples of Potential Claims
+Examples of Potential Insurance Claims

 An IT contractor develops some software that contains lines of code causing the software to crash or infect another system with a virus.